After hearing news of school shootings or other violence, it's natural for students

 or in video games, movies, or TV.
 Some are dealing with mental health problems, like

-who turn violent are victims of teasing and bullying who've hit a limit and feel like
+people who turn violent are victims of teasing and bullying who've hit a limit and

-they would do anything to make it stop.
-They may feel isolated and rejected by their
+feel like they would do anything to make it stop.
+They may feel isolated and rejected

 There's one thing experts do agree on, though: Having access to guns or other weapons